WaltMenke/OSRS-Drop-CDF/README.md

 ## What's a CDF?
 Check it out [here](https://en.wikipedia.org/wiki/Cumulative_distribution_function)!

 Please reach out to me if you have feedback, bug reports, etc!
-This project is my very first foray into Dash apps, and I have zero experience with teh OSRS Wiki APIs (feel free to fork and help out in that sense for getting the JSONs updated).
+This project is my very first foray into Dash apps, and I have zero experience with the OSRS Wiki APIs (feel free to fork and help out in that sense for getting the JSONs updated).